 - Bend forward at the hips keeping your back flat.

-- Lift your arms out to the sides keeping a slight bend in your elbows, then squeeze your shoulder blades together.
+- Lift your arms up and out to the sides, keeping a slight bend in your elbows, then squeeze your shoulder blades together.

 - Using controlled movement, lower the dumbbells, allowing them to meet in the center.
-This is classed as one rep.
+This counts as one rep.

 Do one or two sets containing 10 reps, working up to three sets of 15.